ThembinkosiThemba/discord-bot-using-go/README.md

-# Discord Bot using open-ai and golang
+# Discord Bot using Open-AI and Golang

 ## Quick start